MIchaelKa/tech-knowledge-base/Math/Linear Algebra/MIT 18.065. Matrix Methods..md

 Why the proof should work for other(all) vectors?
 We only need to show that the maximum (the norm) is at least that big — which can be done by constructing one **witness** vector.

-Norms stay the same when matrix is multiplied by an orthogonal matrix Unitary replaces orthogonal for complex matrix

 Statistically correct scale
 Why divide to n-1 ?
 [[Statistics]]